azukiapp/azk/docs/content/en/reference/cli/restart.md

 ## azk restart

-  Stop all instances of the specified systems in the current `Azkfile.js`, or the one specified, and starts them again.
+  Stops either all instances of the systems in the current `Azkfile.js` or the one specified and starts them back again.
 If an error occurs during reboot, all systems will be stopped.

 #### Usage: